sidney-eliot/3d-artists-handbook/content/texture/uv-mapping.md

 One can also use smoothing splits wherever UV splits are without increasing the vertex count, as the vertices are split regardless.
 More on that in this video:

+One can freely use smoothing splits wherever UV splits occur without increasing the vertex count, as the vertices are split regardless.
+Smoothing splits also won't cause any shading artifacts when accompanied by a UV split; so, one can simply add smoothing splits wherever UV splits are.
+With proper software or add-ons / scripts, this process can be fully automated.
+(Do check the result, however, because there are some rare situations where this won't work; for example, it can have problems with complex partial mirroring).
+Here a video covering this:

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/bE0YHhTNkGs?si=_dmS6aSuNzsXQs1F" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-Also, smoothing splits won't cause any sort of negative artifacts, as long as it's accompanied by a UV split; so, one can simply add smoothing splits wherever UV splits are.
-With proper software or add-ons / scripts, this process can be automated.
-(Do check the result, however, because there are some rare situations where this won't work; for example, it can have problems with complex partial mirroring).

 Lastly, one should try to make UV shells as big as possible, to free up UV space, as every shell needs its own padding.
-For very long shells, however, it still makes sense to split them into smaller shells, for better packing results.
-Two other advantages of bigger shells are that there are fewer shells as a result, so fewer potentially visible seams and the vertices count in game engines is reduced (as described in the video above).
+For very long shells, it still makes sense to split them into smaller shells, for better packing results.
+Two other advantages of bigger shells are that there are fewer shells in total, so fewer potentially visible seams, and the vertex count in the game engine is reduced.

 **Helpful knowledge for placing seams and sharp edges in Blender:**